-Volume XIII Issue III Version I Y 2013 ear () D its implementation.
-Hence, the criticisms that may be stated are: Human resources do not satisfy the criterion of "ownership" required of an asset in the conventional sense of the Steam.
-No organization has any legal right developing country like Bangladesh, the introduction of the system in Banking is of special importance.
-Aminul Islam 14, had a study entitled "Human asset Accounting a Myth or Reality?"
-In I973, the American Accounting Association "AAA) formed a Committee on Human Resource Accounting and made it responsible for identifying, examining and proposing alternative methods of human resource accounting.
+Aminul Islam14, had a study entitled "Human asset Accounting a Myth or Reality?"
+In 1973, the

+American Accounting Association "AAA) formed a Committee on Human Resource Accounting and made it responsible for identifying, examining and proposing alternative methods of human resource accounting.
 This project was undertaken in response to the increasing concern within the accounting community that a major asset ("human asset) within the organizational entity was being handled without proper recognition with respect to its accounting treatment and impact on financial planning and decisions.
-This negligence of human asset (human employees) apparently distorted the financial information the income statement, balance sheet and the statement of changes in financial position.
+This negligence of human asset (human employees) apparently distorted the financial information presented in the income statement, balance sheet and the statement of changes in financial position.

 While the concept of human resource accounting may have some theoretical value for financial statement presentation, its practical applications are extremely confined.
 Financial statement presentations, based on human resource accounting will probably be more misleading than helpful.
 However, the concept does have some very definite promise as a tool for evaluating employees for salary and promotion purposes.
-It is clear that human resources, by their very nature, should not be capitalized and placed on the statement of financial position.
-If one would like to circumvent this limitation and actually devise a definition could encompass human resources, their inclusion in financial statements would still be misleading because there is no practical method to attach a realistic monetary value.
+It is clear that human resources, by their very nature, cannot be termed assets and therefore, should not be capitalized and placed on the statement of financial position.
+If one would like to circumvent this limitation and actually devise a definition which could encompass human resources, their inclusion in financial statements would still be misleading because there is no practical method to attach a realistic monetary value.
 However, the most important task facing those who wish to advance work for human resource accounting, is to demonstrate the usefulness of human resource accounting systems.

-6 VI.
+VI.
 Methods and Procedures Followed